 The Biology Program offers courses designed to develop student appreciation of the various levels of organization and dynamic equilibrium within the individual organism and among living organisms of the biosphere.
 Biology courses emphasize data analysis and problem solving, along with broad scientific literacy, basic biological laboratory techniques and computer applications.
 The Biology Program stresses the importance of each student's role in making choices to prepare herself for a competitive future.
 The program offers the Biology Major, the Biology Minor and the Biology-Broad Field Science Major.
+(Please see the Education section of this bulletin for Education curriculum guides and program information.)
 Students majoring in Biology are advised to choose courses within the General Sequence, the Health Sciences Sequence or the Education Sequence.
 In the General Sequence, each student works with a Biology faculty advisor to choose elective courses that best match her post-baccalaureate goal.
 Students planning on continuing their education at a medical, dental, veterinary or other professional or graduate school should choose the Health Sciences Sequence.
 The Biology-Broad Field Science Major is a special major designed for students preparing to teach biology, chemistry, earth science or physics.
-Post-baccalaureate students wishing to pursue a Biology Major Certificate should contact the chair of the Sciences Department.
+Post- baccalaureate students wishing to pursue a Biology Major Certificate should contact the chair of the Sciences Department.